NIBRS Conversion Services

 How We Can Help

-From updating tables, databases and pick-lists to converting data, our end-to-end services go far beyond the vendor including planning, implementation, testing, education/training, and certification.
+From needs assessment, planning and conversion to training and implementation, PRI can make NIBRS happen for your agency.
+In addition to comparing data and calculating how your numbers will change, we can manage the project and/or do the technical stuff too from databases and pick-lists to coordinating with your vendor.
+Our end-to-end services include project management, system assessments, implementation, testing, education/training, and certification.
 We can complete this time consuming work on your behalf.
 Read about converting to NIBRS and how we can help.

 PRI: Expertise Unrivaled